- Benefits and Risks of Hand Transplantation

 The Institute for Plastic Surgery at Southern Illinois University School of Medicine, in partnership with Memorial Medical Center, is conducting a clinical trial of hand and upper extremity transplantation for patients who have previously lost one or both hands/arms.
-The trial was approved by the Springfield Committee for Research Involving Human Subjects on October 17th, 2013 (IRB protocol # 12-811) and is currently enrolling patients.
+The Hand and Arm Transplant program was approved by the Springfield Committee for Research Involving Human Subjects on October 17th, 2013 (IRB protocol # 12-811) and is currently enrolling patients interested in hand transplantation.
 Click on the tabs above and to the left of the page for more information.

 Hand Transplantation Defined

 Hand transplantation is the surgical transfer of a hand from an organ donor to a person who has previously suffered an amputation.
 Hand transplantation is similar to other organ transplants such as a heart, liver, or kidney, in that the tissue comes from a deceased donor and therefore requires lifelong medications to prevent rejection.
 Hand transplantation also requires an extensive post-operative hand rehabilitation process to regain function of the transplanted limb.